What you need to know if you’re an executor of estate

 - Notify the Social Security Administration, unions and any other organizations that had been providing benefits to the deceased.
 Payments made after the date of death will have to be returned.

-- Determine whether probate is necessary by totaling the value of property subject to probate, seeing how title is held and checking your state’s rules on what estates qualify for simplified procedures.
+- Determine whether full probate is necessary by totaling the value of property subject to probate and checking your state’s rules on what estates qualify for simplified procedures.
 An estate attorney can help you conduct a probate court proceeding if one is needed.

-- If there’s a living trust, work with the trustee(s) to coordinate many tasks.
+- If there’s a living trust, work with the trustee(s) to coordinate the appropriate tasks.
 Executors are not always the trustees, so know where your responsibilities (and rights) stop.

 - Notify the heirs and beneficiaries.
 The estate attorney and probate court can help you.
 Stay in touch with them.
-See if the deceased’s state requires that they receive a copy of the will or trust.
+See if the deceased’s state requires that they receive a copy of the will.

 - Safeguard estate assets until you distribute them.
 Never commingle estate assets with your own.